MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonscripting.md

 ```
 {{</highlight>}}

 If you now use the menu item {{< menuitem "Scripting" "Start Network Script" >}}, the script can be executed inside your network.
-You can also use the keyboard shortcut {{< keyboard "ctrl+R" >}}.
+You can also use the keyboard shortcut {{< keyboard "Ctrl" "R" >}}.

 ## Tips and Tricks

 #### Scripting Assistant

-Under {{< menuitem "View" "Views" "Scripting Assistant" >}} you can find the view *Scripting Assistant*.
+Under {{< menuitem "View" "Views" "Scripting Assistant" >}} you can find the view Scripting Assistant.
 In this view, the actions you execute in the workspace are translated into Python script.

-For example: Open the *Scripting Assistant*.
+For example: Open the Scripting Assistant.
 Add the module `WEMInitialize` to your workspace.
 You can select a <field>Model</field>, for example, the <field>cube</field>.
 In addition, you can change the <field>Translation</field> and press *Apply*.
-All these actions can be seen in the *Scripting Assistant* translated into Python code.
-Therefore, the *Scripting Assistant* is a powerful tool to help you to script you actions.
+All these actions can be seen in the Scripting Assistant translated into Python code.
+Therefore, the Scripting Assistant is a powerful tool to help you to script you actions.

 ![Scripting Assistant](images/tutorials/basicmechanics/Scripting_01.png "Scripting Assistant")